 People Can Tell

-There are social media tools out there that are making it even easier to spot fake followers.
+There are social media tools that are making it even easier to spot fake followers.
 However, a quick scan of a company’s page or timeline can give you a good idea.
 Does the engagement not match the followers?
 Do a majority of their followers not post their own content and have their own following?
 Did your competitor just gain 10,000 followers overnight?
 If you answered yes to any of those, something is fishy.

 If it’s that easy to tell, it is not worth risking your reputation.
 And honestly, it just looks desperate.